nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Items in square brackets are optional.<br>
   e.g. `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.

-* Items in curly brackets separated by pipe character `|` indicates that you must select one parameter from the list of choices. e.g. `cond/{all | any | none}` can be used as `cond/all` or `cond/any` or `cond/none`.
+* Items in curly brackets separated by the pipe character `|` indicates that you must select exactly one parameter from the list of choices. e.g. `cond/{all | any | none}` can be used as `cond/all` or `cond/any` or `cond/none`.

 * Items with `…` after them can be used multiple times including zero times.<br>